Happy Valentines Day… Do you have a special someone you have been talking to online?

 Romance scams are becoming increasingly common, and they can have devastating consequences both emotionally and financially.

-According to Federal Trade Commission, almost 70,000 Americans lost their money in romance scams in 2022.
+According to Federal Trade Commission, almost 70,000 Americans lost money in romance scams in 2022.
 This is an increase of 56,000 from the previous year.
-Based on the most recent data, the total loss in 2022 was $1.3 billion.
+The most recent data shows the total loss in 2022 was $1.3 billion.

-This is roughly the same as the previous year but significantly higher than the $730 million that was lost in 2020.
+This is roughly the same as the previous year but significantly higher than the $730 million lost in 2020.

 The median loss in each case was $4,000.
 People over 70 were the most common victims.